A morning suit or mourning suit can both be correct, depending on the context.

 It’s part of the art of writing to show a reader how the attire fits with a setting or period.

-Vocabulary for it is almost unlimited in choice and scope.
+Vocabulary for this is almost unlimited in choice and scope.

 However, it usually takes a lot of careful research to choose the correct words or terms, especially for period costumes and dress.